kana800/selfstudy/_book/book_1/exercise_2.10.md

    `2n` multiplications

-   > yes, using the horner's method of synthetic division
+   > yes, using the  method of synthetic division

 6. > Prove that the following algorithm for computing the maximum value in an array `A[1..n]` is correct
    >